 For Consumers and the Community

-The Toolkit is a joint initiative between the Australian Clinical Trials Alliance (ACTA) and Clinical Trials: Quality & Impact (CT:IQ).
+The Toolkit is a joint initiative between the Australian Clinical Trials Alliance (ACTA) and Clinical Trials: Impact & Quality (CT:IQ).
 It was developed by a working group of end-users (researchers, research organisation representatives, and consumers) who ratified content and endorsed the definitions and acronyms used throughout.

 Consumer involvement and engagement in clinical research is rapidly becoming an important global movement.
 Many national and international organisations that are committed to patient-centred research, have developed useful resources containing rich content.